 1. Expect Consent

 Function as if consent is already the standard in decision-making.

 When unresolved objections remain, emphasize that a decision has not been made.
-Many small groups function by consent most of the time.
-With only one or two objections, however, they will avoid announcing a formal decision and then proceed as if one had been made.
-Break this cycle and state clearly, “We have no decision” or “Let’s decide not to proceed until we have enough information to resolve Sam’s objections.”
+Most small groups function by consent most of the time.
+With only one objection, however, they may avoid announcing a formal decision and then proceed as if one had been made.
+Break this cycle and state clearly, “Let’s not implement this until we have enough information to resolve this objection.”

 2. Initiate Rounds